smitap-31/Simon-Game/README.md

       -Navigate to the folder via terminal using "cd" commands.

-      -Run the command to run the application.
+      -Run the following command to run the application:
            nodemon jquery.js

       -Open the localhost:3000 in the browser to launch the game.